Westside Pavilion

-History
+Development

 The site was originally occupied by a mini mall known as Westland and a free-standing May Company building (built in 1964) that was later incorporated into the mall.
 Part of the mall also occupied the site of the Pico Drive-in movie theater - which was located there from 1934 to 1950 - and is considered only the fourth drive-in in the United States, and the first in California.

 The Westside Pavilion was developed by the Australian Westfield Group.
 It was designed by The Jerde Partnership, the coordinating architectural firm of the 1984 Olympic Games, with a bold modern design of orange, lavender and green accent colors in geometrical shapes, evoking a Parisian shop-lined street.
 The mall connected an existing May Company department store at Pico and Overland with a brand new Nordstrom anchor store at Pico and Westwood.
 It was constructed at a cost of $90 million, and opened on May 31, 1985.

 The first Aéropostale clothing store opened at the mall in 1987.

 The plans to build the mall caused an uproar from the surrounding community over concerns of increased traffic and parking on the street.
 The community responded by banning street parking to non-residents and the developers agreed to provide adequate parking within the mall, as well as retain the Vons supermarket that existed in the previous shopping center.
 The mall quickly became a Westside landmark.

 There was a plan to build a massive movie theater complex on the opposite side of Westwood Boulevard from the mall in 1986.
 That plan eventually evolved into an expansion of the mall, designed by the mall's original architect, Jon Jerde, which included new shops and al fresco restaurants all connected to the rest of the mall by a bridge over Westwood.
 The addition to the Westside Pavilion opened in 1991 despite criticism from many, including Los Angeles mayor Tom Bradley, The addition, officially known as "Westside Too", opened up with great fanfare and was very popular for the first couple of years, but its popularity soon began to decline as clients favored the original part of the mall.
 In 1993, the mall's May Company store became Robinsons-May, followed by Macy's in 2006.